-Evidence for better buildings
+Evidence base for better buildings

 Person seen from behind working at a desk in front of a panoramic window overlooking a forest